 Along with the paved pathways, you'll find scenic hiking trails through wooded preserves, where you can observe birds and other wildlife, including alligators and deer.
 One of the best spots for birding is Pinckney Island National Wildlife Refuge, a favorite annual stopover for thousands of migratory species.

 If you don't want to hoof it, saddle up for a trail ride through the 600-acre Sea Pines Forest Preserve.
 Lawton Stables offers Western-style horseback riding excursions into the forest on bridle trails that pass lakes, with rookeries teaming with herons and egrets.
 Or go on the Alligator and Wildlife Tour and cruise around the preserve's freshwater lakes in the comfort of a covered electric boat.

 A number of nature tours also are available for vacationers looking to check out some of the island's other untamed inhabitants.
 Among the most popular are dolphin and sea turtle tours, and crabbing excursions.
 One of the most unusual is Vagabond Cruise's afternoon dolphin sail aboard the Stars & Stripes, the 65-foot monohull Dennis Connor raced to victory in the 1987 America's Cup Challenge.

-Zipline Hilton Head and Aerial Adventure Hilton Head offer more outdoor fun with an extra dose of excitement.
-Located on 15 acres overlooking Broad Creek, these eco-attractions will take you into the treetops for some high-flying thrills.
+Adventure Hilton Head offer mores outdoor fun with an extra dose of excitement.
+Located on 15 acres overlooking Broad Creek, this eco-attraction includes a zip line tour, aerial challenge course and go karts.
 The guided canopy tour features seven ziplines and three suspended sky bridges, while the challenge course offers 50 activities of varying degrees of difficulty you can tackle at your own pace.